Overcome your challenges with alcohol

 What Are the Treatment Options for AUD?

-Treatment options include counseling, (such as cognitive-behavioral therapy (CBT)), other behavioral therapies, medications (naltrexone, acamprosate), and peer-support groups (Alcoholics Anonymous and others).
+Treatment options include therapy, (such as cognitive-behavioral therapy (CBT)), other behavioral therapies, medications (naltrexone, acamprosate), and peer-support groups (Alcoholics Anonymous and others).
 There are also apps, like the Anonymous Health app, that allow you to learn and practice tools and techniques to support your recovery.
 These kinds of applications, when combined with one-to-one therapy (“computer assisted therapy”), can yield significantly improved success rates relative to therapy alone.

 How Does Medication for AUD work?